H-1B Cap Season 2023: What Employers Need to Know

 What do we need to do now?

 It is important to take action now if you will wish to secure an H-1B visa for a foreign worker based on a petition subject to the annual H-1B numerical cap.
-The U.S. government’s fiscal year starts on October 1, but the registration for an October 1, 2022, H-1B visa starts at noon Eastern on March 1, 2022, and runs through noon Eastern on March 18, 2022.
+The U.S. government’s fiscal year starts on October 1, but the registration for an October 1, 2023, H-1B visa starts at noon Eastern Time on March 1, 2023, and runs through noon Eastern Time on March 17, 2023.
 Further, the annual quota of H-1B visas is typically exhausted very quickly.
 For the past several years, the Immigration Service, U.S. Citizenship and Immigration Services (“USCIS”) received more than enough filings for H-1B visas, forcing the agency to conduct a random lottery to determine which of these submissions the agency would select for processing.

 Due to the anticipated high demand for H-1Bs and to ensure clients are able to file their H-1B registrations during the registration filing period, we encourage you to identify all potential H-1B cases NOW.